Orisofer/AudioAnalyzer/README.md

-# Ori.AudioAnalyzer
+# AudioAnalyzer

-A robust audio analysis framework for Unity designed to bridge the gap between raw audio data and visualizable spectrograms.
+An audio analysis framework for Unity designed to bridge the gap between raw audio data and visualizable spectrograms.
 This tool provides a streamlined workflow for parsing signals and extracting frequency data for use in gameplay, UI, or music visualization.

 ## Project Structure